joergschultzelutter/mpad/docs/EXAMPLES.md

 # MPAD example requests and responses

-This is a simple collection of example requests along with their associated responses.
+This is a simple collection of sample queries along with their associated responses.

 ## Weather forecasts